 If you obtained written statements from some employees but you could not locate or secure the cooperation of the remaining employees, check all applicable boxes.
-Provide a summary in line 19 of the amount of the corrections for both the employees who provided written statements and for those who did not.
+Provide a summary on line 21 of the amount of the corrections for both the employees who provided written statements and for those who did not.